sarihuminer/SearchRepositoriesFnx-C-/README.md

     ```bash
     dotnet run
 Once the API is running, you can access the Swagger documentation by navigating to http://localhost:5000/swagger (or the port specified in your configuration).

+## Endpoints
+The main endpoint to run the API is located in:

+Demo.Api > Controllers > GitHubRepositoryController